Thursday, 30 May 2019

 Answer:

-On the contrary, it is those who think they have a right to identify as whatever gender they choose who are guilty of great arrogance.
+On the contrary, it is those who think they have a right to identify as whatever sex they choose who are guilty of great arrogance.
 If God has made someone physically male, then that person is a man, both physically and in his core identity.
 And if he has made someone physically female, that person is a woman, both physically and in her core identity.
-To deny this is to mess around with God’s creation and thereby to insult him.
+To deny this is to mess around with God’s creation and thereby to insult Him.

 If, for example, a man told me that in his true identity he was really a horse, although he was physically a man, I would say that he had some sort of mental illness.
 I wouldn’t for a moment agree that he really was a horse.